tomszar/PheEWAS_sexdiff/ANALYSIS_PLAN.md

 The purpose of this analysis is to discover phenome-environment-wide associations that have differential effects between sexes.
 Most of the pipeline, phenotype and variable selection will follow [Nikki’s plan](https://docs.google.com/document/d/1_2FWZHSnPEc1CqDxdVDRocUD1A3srALysvxBdCpunqY/edit?usp=sharing)

 1. Initial QC process
-    - Drop any variables that are indeterminant according to the NHANES data dictionary
+    - Drop any variables that are indeterminate according to the NHANES data dictionary
     - Remove variables that don’t have 4 year weights
     - Drop any non-environmental exposures (examples physical fitness)
     - Determine covariates and phenotypes